aka Protecting Plants 101, aka Prosecuting Pests 101

 Spider Mites are probably the worst of the indiscriminate pests.
 They will go for anything.
 They prefer roses, sun king aralia, ivy, elephant ears, butterfly bushes, rosemary and dahlias.
 In shrubs, we have found them on fatsia, pieris, boxwoods, beautyberry, and spirea.
 In the greenhouse, they tend to gravitate toward ivy, citrus, diffenbachia, elephant ears (colocasia) & alocasia, cast iron, nephthytis, calathea, palms, peace lilies, dracaena, aglaonema, philodendron, hibiscus, mandevilla, & ficus.
 They like all spring and summer veggies.
 Did I miss anything?

 Infected plants have mottled white or gray discoloration on the tops of their leaves.
 Underneath the leaves, you can typically see gray webbing along the spines of the leaves.
+Severe infestations can have noticeable webbing that surrounds the plant.

 Like spider mites, mealy is indiscriminate.
 In fact, mealy is a hateful insidious little B$$@%#$ that hides in the nooks and crannies of plants that are generally impossible to see or to reach by conventional spraying methods.